 class ContractComparator:

-COMPARISON_PROMPT = """Compare the contract with the company's template.
+COMPARISON_PROMPT = """Compare the contract with the company's reference template.

 {template}